Ismail-elkorchi/ui-kit/packages/ui-tokens/README.md

 # UI Tokens

 Design tokens for UIK with W3C DTCG JSON sources, CSS custom properties, and a Tailwind v4 bridge.
-Builds are produced with Terrazzo using a resolver-based context model.

 ## What this package provides